-"They wouldn't let me see him?"
+"Iney wouldn't let ine see in..."
 "I don't think so.
 They've three nurses on the case.
 Mrs. Hibbs, his cousin, was here."
 "Oh, that's so-she's his cousin!
 Did she see him?"

-"She stood at the door and looked at him.
+"She stood at the door and looked of him.
+She told me he was exactly at him.
 She told me he was exactly like the picture of Edward Lynn, her aunt's son by the first marriage.
-She said that she had known of his marriage-the marriage of Lynn's father, but she had never known there was a gast's and Mrs. Roy's."
+She said that she had known of his marriage-the marriage of Lynn's father, but she had never known there was a child."
 "You told her everything?"
 "A good deal: about Trudy Mockbee's taking her aunt's place, and about your having the diamond safe.
 She says it's all clear now, clear why her aunt wouldn't see her-why there was so much secrecy.
 And she feels, as I do, and I suppose as you do, that there'll have to be an investigation about the two deaths-Mrs. Prender-gast's and Mrs. Roy's."

 "Are they going to arrest them?"
 "Yes; police everywhere are on the lookout.
+They think Flora and the old lookout.
 They think Flora and the old woman were going to drive east, but it seems more likely now that they made straight for the Mexican border.
-Har-lived there for awhile, it seems."

-wood lived there for awhile, it seems."
+Harwood lived there for awhile, it seems."
 At three o'clock in the dark of the early morning Lynn was taken up to the surgery.
-At eight the next morning Barnes came quietly into the hospital to discover that while Page had changed her suit-the suit she had worn through all those days on the Bock-for a nurse's trim white uni-Rock-for a nurse's trim white uni-form, she had not undressed and gone to bed all night long.
+At eight the next morning Barnes came quietly into the hospital to discover that while Page had changed her suit-the suit she had worn through all those days on the Rock-for a nurse's trim white uniform, she had not undressed and gone form, she had not undressed and gone to bed all night long.
 Lynn was very ill.
-He had had a few moments of consciousness and Page had seen him; he had immediately lapsed back into his muttering coma again.
+He had had a few moments of consciousness and Page had seen him; he had immediately lapsed back into

+his muttering coma again.

 "He's pretty bad, is he?"

 "They say so.
-They telephoned for

-Mrs. Hibbs at four.
+They telephoned for Mrs. Hibbs at four.
 But now she's gone home again.
 But he's so horribly -weak," Page said in a whisper, her cheeks wet.
 She and Barnes went out, came back again.
-Lynn still breathed, and now, with an abandonment of and now, with an abandonment of caution whose significance did not escape her, they let her go into his room.
+Lynn still breathed and now, with an abandonment of caution whose significance did not escape her, they let her go into his room.
 She knew why.
 They thought he was dying.